mAIstermind/GenGreeting/AGENCY_IMPLEMENTATION_GUIDE.md

 The application is built to be easily rebranded for agency use.
 To access the customization dashboard, add `?view=agency` to your deployed application's URL (e.g., `https://gengreeting.yourdomain.com/?view=agency`).
 The default password is `admin123`.

 ### 4.1.
-Branding
+Branding & API

-*   **App Name & Accent:** Set your application's name and the colored highlight text.
+*   **App Name & Logo:** Set your application's name, accent color, and logo.
-*   **Logo:** Upload your agency's logo.
-This will appear in the app header for your users.
+*   **API Configuration (Optional):** You can enter a Gemini API key here that will be used *only for your clients*.
+This allows you to bill clients for usage separately from your main account.
+If left blank, it defaults to the `GEMINI_API_KEY` you set in your environment variables.
+*   **Plan Configuration:** Set the names and monthly credit limits for the subscription tiers you will offer to your clients.

 ### 4.2.
-API & Plans

-*   **API Configuration:** Enter your own Google Gemini API key.
-This key will be used for all generations made by your users.
-*   **Plan Configuration:** Set the names and monthly credit limits for the different subscription tiers you will offer to your clients.

-### 4.3.
 Legal & Compliance Configuration (Important)

 As you are providing this application as a service to your end-users, you are responsible for providing your own legal documents.
-The dashboard includes fields for you to input this information.

-*   **Go to the "Legal & Compliance" section** in the Agency Dashboard.
+*   Go to the "Legal & Compliance" section in the Agency Dashboard.
-*   **Privacy Policy:** Paste the full text of your company's privacy policy into the provided text area.
+*   Paste your company's Privacy Policy and Terms & Conditions into the provided fields.
-*   **Terms & Conditions:** Paste the full text of your company's terms and conditions.

 The content you save here will be displayed to your end-users when they click the corresponding links in the application's footer.

-**Disclaimer:** You are solely responsible for ensuring that your legal documents are compliant with the laws and regulations in your jurisdiction.
-We strongly recommend consulting with a legal professional.
+## 5. Authentication Setup (GHL Integration)

+This application uses GHL as its user database.
+When a user registers, a new Contact is created in your GHL account.
+To make this work, you must create a custom field in GHL to store the user's (hashed) password.

+### Step 1: Create a Custom Field in GHL
+1. In your GHL account, go to **Settings** -> **Custom Fields**.
+2. Click **"Add Field"**.
+3. Choose the **"Text"** field type.
+4.  **Field Name:** Give it a clear name, like `App Password`.
+5.  **Placeholder:** You can write something like `Do not edit this field`.
+6. Click **"Save"**.

+### Step 2: Get the Custom Field ID
+1. After saving, find the new custom field you just created in the list.
+2. Look for the **"Key"** value.
+It will look something like `app_password` or a random string.
+3.  **This is your Field ID.** Copy it.

+### Step 3: Set Your Environment Variables
+1. Go back to your hosting provider (Vercel/Netlify).
+2. Set the `GHL_PASSWORD_FIELD_ID` environment variable to the **Key** you just copied from GHL.
+3. Ensure your `GHL_API_KEY` and `JWT_SECRET` are also set correctly as described in Section 2.

+Your authentication system is now fully configured.

-## 5. GoHighLevel (GHL) Funnel Integration
+## 6. GoHighLevel (GHL) Funnel Integration

-The project includes three pre-built HTML files designed for a GHL funnel:
+The project includes pre-built HTML files designed for a GHL funnel:
 *   `ghl-landing-page.html`: Your main sales page.
 *   `ghl-pricing-page.html`: A page to display different plans.
 *   `ghl-thank-you-page.html`: The page users see after signing up.

 ### Implementation Steps

-1. In your GHL account, create a new Funnel or Website.
+1. In your GHL account, create a new Funnel.
 2. For each page (Landing, Pricing, Thank You), create a new step in your funnel.
-3. Open the GHL page builder for a step.
+3. Open the GHL page builder for a step, and add a custom HTML/CSS block.
-4. Copy the entire content of the corresponding HTML file (e.g., `ghl-landing-page.html`).
+4. Copy the entire content of the corresponding HTML file (e.g., `ghl-landing-page.html`) and paste it into the block.
-5. In the GHL builder, find an option to add custom HTML/CSS or view the source code, and paste the copied content.
-6.  **Crucially, find all comments marked `<!-- NOTE FOR GHL USER: ... -->` and `<!-- WHITELABEL: ... -->`**.
+5.  **Crucially, find all comments marked `<!-- NOTE FOR GHL USER: ... -->`**.
 These comments guide you on what to customize.
-7.  **Replace all placeholder links (`href="#"`)** with your actual GHL form links, popup triggers, checkout pages, or links to other funnel steps.
+6.  **Replace all placeholder links (`href="#"`)** with your actual GHL form links, popup triggers, checkout pages, etc.
-8. Use GHL's custom values (e.g., `{{ agency.name }}`) to dynamically insert your agency's information into the pages for a truly whitelabeled experience.

 ### Linking the Funnel to Your App

-The final and most important step is to connect your marketing funnel to the actual application.

 1. Navigate to your **"Thank You"** page in the GHL funnel builder.
 2. Find the "Go to the App" button.
 3. Change its link from the placeholder (`#`) to the **public URL of your deployed AI Greetings application** (e.g., `https://gengreeting.yourdomain.com`).

-## 6. User Documentation

-The project includes a `USER_GUIDE.md` file.
-This is a comprehensive guide for end-users that you can provide to your clients.
-You can also use the in-app "Help" modal which displays this guide directly.